Twinkling lights

 Learn more

 The shape of the diamond has evolved over many centuries.
-For a long time it was technically impossible to change the raw crystal more than rudimentary, because the diamond is so extraordinarily hard.
-In the 17th and 18th centuries it was then possible to extract more and more facets from the crystal, and in the course of the 19th century the cuts came closer and closer to the shape that we know today as a brilliant.
-It was not until 1919, however, that Marcel Tolkowsky calculated the ideal shape of the brilliant on an optical-physical basis; the exact shape, which is the standard in Germany today, the so-called fine cut of the practice, was not even determined until 1938.
-The shape of the modern brilliant-cut diamond really became established after the war.
-The brilliant is therefore actually a fairly recent invention - and this also means that with a diamond cut in the 19th century or at the beginning of the 20th century, a so-called "old cut", the proportions of the stone do not follow the standard of today's brilliant.
-Old cuts were always cut individually in those days: One wanted to find the optimal way between the best brilliance on the one hand and the least loss of material during cutting on the other.
-We find that it is precisely this individuality that makes old diamonds so particularly interesting.
-They are less easy to compare, and their value cannot simply be determined by means of a table: Because you have to look at each stone individually to really be able to say whether it has the fire and brilliance that you expect from a diamond.
+For a long time, it was not technically possible to make more than rudimentary changes to the rough crystal, as the diamond is so exceptionally hard.
+In the 17th and 18th centuries, it was then possible to wring more and more facets out of the crystal and, over the course of the 19th century, the cuts came closer and closer to the shape we know today as a brilliant.
+It was not until 1919, however, that Marcel Tolkowsky calculated the ideal shape of the brilliant on an optical-physical basis; the exact shape that is the standard in Germany today, the so-called fine cut, was not even defined until 1938.
+The shape of the modern brilliant cut diamond really became established after the war.
+The brilliant is therefore actually a fairly new invention - and this also means that the proportions of a diamond cut in the 19th century or at the beginning of the 20th century, a so-called "old cut", do not follow the standard of today's brilliant.
+In those days, old cuts were always cut individually: The aim was to find the optimum balance between the best brilliance on the one hand and the least loss of material during cutting on the other.
+We believe that it is precisely this individuality that makes old diamonds so interesting.
+They are less easy to compare and their value cannot simply be determined using a table: This is because you have to look at each stone individually to really be able to tell whether it has the fire and sparkle you expect from a diamond.

 Learn more